NetherlandsWorldwide

 • a photocopy of your valid travel document, e.g. a passport or identity card

-• a completed and signed application form
+• a completed and signed application form (the original form, no copy or scan)

 • 1 colour passport photo that meets Dutch passport photo requirements and is less than 6 months old.